 So where is the sales rep in all this?

 This is probably the most overlooked point in sales organizations.
 If the RFI does not reflect your product’s strong points it means that the sales rep was not able to influence the prospect.
 This could happen for various reasons:

 - The prospect did not know you were offering a solution in this market space.
 This is the worst case from a marketing perspective as your company was unable to create enough presence to guarantee that whoever was looking for a solution in your space, would come up with your company’s name.

 - A selection process that started without any contact with your company.
 The prospect might even have seen a demo of your product at a show but decided not to contact you before sending out the RFI.
 This of course does not mean that they did not contact your competitors?

-- The sales rep engaged the prospect but was unable to influence the prospect’s decision making process.
+- The sales rep engaged the prospect but were unable to influence the prospect’s decision-making process.
 This is a sales issue and has to do with the sales rep’s skill set.

 No matter what the reason, if you were unable to influence the prospect, it would be beneficial if your company’s management looked into it.

 This article and its contents copyright (c) 2002 by Daniel Shefer